kevinzakka/torchnca/README.md

 # torchnca

 A PyTorch implementation of [Neighbourhood Components Analysis](https://www.cs.toronto.edu/~hinton/absps/nca.pdf) by *J. Goldberger, G. Hinton, S. Roweis, R. Salakhutdinov*.
+NCA is a metric learning technique that learns a linear transformation of the dataset such that the expected leave-one-out performance of kNN in the transformed space is maximized.

-NCA learns a linear transformation of the dataset such that the expected leave-one-out performance of kNN in the transformed space is maximized.
+For a more detailed explanation of NCA, check out the accompanying [blog post](https://kevinzakka.github.io/2020/02/10/nca/).

 # Installation